audiojs/audio-buffer-utils/README.md

 //Normalize buffer by the max value, limit to the -1..+1 range.
 Modifiers buffer in place. utils.normalize(buffer, start?, end?);

-//Create buffer with trimmed zeros from the beginning/end, by the threshold. utils.trim(buffer, threshold?);
+//Create buffer with trimmed zeros from the start and/or end, by the threshold. utils.trim(buffer, threshold?);
+utils.trimStart(buffer, threshold?);
+utils.trimEnd(buffer, threshold?)

 //Mix second buffer into the first one.
 Pass optional weight value or mixing function. util.mix(bufferA, bufferB, ratio|fn(valA, valB, channel, idx)?, offset?);